How to make Word documents accessible

 If you’re checking a PDF

-Open the Tables of Contents, Bookmarks or Navigation Pane.
+- Open the Tables of Contents or Bookmarks pane.

 Check 4: Written content